 Expand your horizons on the Look beyond.
 And over.
 And above.
 London Business School MBA.
 With a London Business School MBA.
 In the organisational Behaviour PhD class you'll gain What makes organisations tick? a practical understanding of what shapes the way Find out for real with our organisations work.
 Organisational Behaviour PhD.
-Creating world-class research is a fundamental part of life Excelling at research is what drives us
+Creating world-class research is a fundamental part of life at London Business School.
+Excelling at research is what drives us at London Business School.